 Mom’s Costume Jewelry

 My mom loved wearing my jewelry as she got older, and was one of my biggest fans as well as a walking, talking (always talking!) billboard.
 She was gone before I started working in fine silver, and before I was juried into Tamarack.
 Aunt Mary is gone too.
-But I am so fortunate to have had these two wonderful, fashionable women in my life, they are still an inspiration to me.
+But I am so fortunate to have had these two wonderful, fashionable women in my life, they are still such an inspiration to me.
 I’m also eternally thankful to Dad for making it all possible, and for the exposure to my Wild, Wonderful home state and all the bounty she has to offer.

 Mom, Dad and Aunt Mary